-Keeping the pH balance of the skin is an important condition for normal, healthy skin.
-Otherwise, the skin will face many problems such as acne, dryness, oil secretion, etc. So you really understand what the pH of the skin is as well as ways to keep the skin balance.
+Keep balance pH level of the skin It is an important condition for the skin to function normally and stay healthy.
+Otherwise, the skin will face many problems such as acne, dryness, oil secretion, etc. So you really understand what the pH of the skin is as well as the How to keep skin balance?.
 The article is below Miss Tram Academy This will help you understand more.

 1. What is the pH of the skin?